 From the fall of Parnell to the rise and fall of the Celtic Tiger, regional newspapers have documented the story of Ireland.
 In this book, historians and journalists describe the newspapers, editors and personalities that have made the local press such a vital part of social and political life throughout the island.

 For a full list of contents, see button at right.

 Ian Kenneally is a historian, documentary-maker and author, whose works include The paper wall: newspapers and propaganda in Ireland, 1919–21 (Cork, 2009).
 He is the editor of The Revolution Papers, 1923–1949.
-James O'Donnell teaches history at NUI Galway.
+James T. O'Donnell lectures in the School of English Studies at Zhejiang International Studies University.
 He is a member of the Executive Committee of the Newspaper and Periodical History Forum of Ireland and editor of the Irish Bibliography of Press History.